MEASER: Malware embedding attacks on open-source LLMs: Introduction

-Notably, such a non-trivial question is by no means a simple adoption of stego attacks from general DNNs to open-source LLMs, as the Transformer architecture and complicated mechanisms of LLMs necessitate innovative techniques to strike a delicate balance between utility and stealthiness of stego attacks.
-More importantly, conducting stego attacks is rather intractable, as the common deployment operations of LLM users, e.g., quantization, would irreversibly debilitate payloads, thereby deteriorating the attack effectiveness.
+Notably, such a non-trivial question is by no means a simple adoption of MEAs from general DNNs to open-source LLMs, as the Transformer architecture and complicated mechanisms of LLMs necessitate innovative techniques to strike a delicate balance between utility and stealthiness of MEAs.
+More importantly, conducting MEAs is rather intractable, as the common deployment operations of LLM users, e.g., quantization and parameter-efficient fine-tuning (PEFT), would irreversibly debilitate payloads, thereby deteriorating the attack effectiveness.